cross-seed/cross-seed/README.md

+# DO NOT COMMIT - dummy commit for PR

 # cross-seed: Fully-automatic, no false positives

 `cross-seed` is an app designed to help you download torrents that you can cross